Optimal day-ahead offering strategy for large producers based on market price response learning: Case study

 \subsubsection{Scenario generation}

-The last step is to generate scenarios $\omega \in \Omega$ for the stochastic optimization problem.
-As it has been stated in Section \ref{sec:sce_gen}, the scenario uncertainty will come from the coefficient distributions of the Bayesian linear regression model.
-That is, the effect of one block price over the marginal price is not fixed: it is conceived as stochastic.
+After embedding the trained DNN within our optimization problem, the last step is to generate scenarios $\omega \in \Omega$.
+As it has been stated in Section \ref{sec:methodology}, the scenario uncertainty will come from the fulfillment of constraint (\ref{eq:dcl_yrandom}), employing randomly generated values from a standard normal distribution.
+A total of 150 of these sampled values will be used, which implies a total of 150 scenarios per hour in the test month.

-A total of 200 scenarios have been generated by sampling from the block coefficients estimated normal distributions (Table \ref{tab:normal_dist}).

-As can be seen from the distributions, the prices offered for the second block have the biggest influence on increasing the marginal price of the market.
-On the other hand, the influence of the other blocks is more uncertain.
-One potential reason is that the first non-zero cost block is matched in most of the cases, so its price is not determinant in the market marginal price.
-Similarly, the most expensive energy blocks are rarely marginal in the day-ahead market.